AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

 If you prefer to use Azure PowerShell to create the cluster and the SQL Database, see [Appendix A](#appendix-a---a-powershell-sample).

-1. Click the following image to open a Resource Manager template in the Azure Portal.
+1. Click the following image to open a Resource Manager template in the Azure portal.

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-hdinsight-linux-with-sql-database%2Fazuredeploy.json" target="_blank"><img src="./media/hdinsight-use-sqoop/deploy-to-azure.png" alt="Deploy to Azure"></a>